 Elizabeth is also the founder of the non-profit Grief Dialogues, a theatrical movement to create new conversations about dying, death, and grief.

 Her plays and productions include: Hospice: A Love Story (performed in Seattle, WA; Sedona, AZ; and in LA at The Group Rep), and Death, Doctor, commissioned by Virginia Mason Hospital.
 Death, Doctor was performed both in Seattle and in LA February 2020.
 Her post-election 2016 play Something Wicked enjoyed multiple performances in the Seattle area and in LA in 2016, 2017, and 2019.
 Elizabeth workshopped her full-length play Hospice at 18th & Union theatre (Seattle) in 2017.
-Now titled Over My Dead Body, the play is set to open Off-Broadway in 2023.
+Now titled TIL Death, the play is set to open Off-Broadway with the Abingdon Theatre November 2023.

 Grief Dialogues: The Play opened the Seattle Death Salon in September 2017.
 In June 2018, the original cast performed the show in the Seattle area to sold out crowds.
 Since then the play, or a portion of the play, has been performed in New York, Las Vegas, Portland, Pittsburgh, Memphis, and Los Angeles.